New hire onboarding

 In-person onboarding

-Ideally, this will happen in Week 3, and will be with a few colleagues (depending on where we do it and who's around), and will be 3-4 days covering:
+Ideally, this will happen in Week 2-3, with the company of a few colleagues (depending on where we do it and who's around).
+It will be 3-4 days covering (among others):

 - Demo practice session with the team.